-A Let's Encrypt/ACME client based on Manuale.
+Let's Encrypt/ACME V2 client replacement for Manuale.
 Manual or automated your choice.

 Simple interface with no hoops to jump through.
 Keys and certificate signing requests are automatically generated: no more cryptic OpenSSL one-liners.
 (However, you do need to know what to do with generated certificates and keys yourself!)